brillout/wildcard-api/docs/intro.template.md

 They have different goals.

-With GraphQL/REST you create a generic API that aims to fulfill a maximum number of data requirements;
+With GraphQL/REST you create a *generic API*: an API that aims to be able to fulfill a maximum number of data requirements;
 enabling third parties to build applications on top of your data.

-With Wildcard you create a custom API that fulfills the data requirements of your clients and your clients only.

 If your goal is to have an ecosystem of third-party applications, then you need a generic API and you'll have to use something like REST/GraphQL.

+With Wildcard you create a *custom API*: an API that fulfills the data requirements of your clients and your clients only.
 If your goal is to retrieve and mutate data from your frontend, then Wildcard offers a simple alternative.